bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Dusty Damon: 01:40:38

-Are you Roast sold though?
+Are you Frost sold though?

 NVK: 01:40:39

-I mean, the Roast can get interested.
+I mean, the Frost can get interested.
 Yeah.
 No, but the Frost stuff is just amazing.
 We won't get into this on this episode, but.